wp-plugins/slideshow-jquery-image-gallery/readme.txt

 by name for image you want to use.
 If you want to add new images to the slideshow, you need to upload them to the Wordpress media page.

+= Images are not showing up (but the rest of the slideshow is) =

+Often when images are not shown by the slideshow, there's a javascript error somewhere on the page and this error has caused javascript to break.
+For the slideshow to work again, this error needs to be fixed.
+Nobody likes an 'errory' website anyways.

 = The slideshow does not show up / The slideshow looks like it's not styled =

 Most times the slideshow is called after the </head> tag, which means the scripts need to load in the footer of